 Cat Body Postures that Can Indicate Aggression

-As with facial expressions, a continuum, or range of body postures, reflects varying gradations in the motivational state.
+A continuum, or range of body postures, reflects varying gradations in the motivational state.
+As you will see later on, this is also true of facial expressions.
 This continuum depicts many of the body parts and positions used by cats, putting them together to demonstrate common messages a cat might give.

 Remember that body language is fluid and changes quickly.
 You will find that a cat might move along a line of this continuum to communicate their message in a given situation.
 As you can see from the labels in the margins of the Feline Body Posture Continuum below, this describes cats from a confident and relaxed state to a highly aroused, fearful, and aggressive cat.